Nitrogen & Phosphorus

 Toxic chemicals from air deposition, urban runoff, and hazardous waste sitescontinue to degrade the health of the Bay and its tributaries.
 Over 70 percent of the Bay and its tidal rivers remain impaired due to chemical contaminants.
 Improvement is slow due to the persistent nature of many chemicals, especially PCBs and mercury, which cause most of the region's fish consumption advisories.
 Also of concern is the limited knowledge we have about the potential effects of personal care products and pharmaceuticals released from wastewater treatment plants, septic systems, combined sewer outflows, and animal agriculture.
 Find out more about chemical contamination in Chesapeake Bay waterways.

 Planting trees is one of the best things we can do for our environment.
 In addition to serving as filters that trap nutrient and sediment pollution, forested buffers also provide habitat for wildlife, help reduce greenhouse gases by sequestering carbon, and can reduce air pollution.
 The states' Cleanwater Blueprints are relying heavily on this practice to help restore local rivers, streams, and the Bay.
 To accelerate progress, we must develop new incentives and approaches for encouraging protection and restoration of these critical pollution filters.
-Find out more about the important role of forested buffers.
+Find out more about the important role of trees and forested buffers.

 Water-saturated lands like marshes or swamps—commonly known as wetlands—are a vital link to Bay health.
 They provide valuable habitat and act as natural filters that improve water quality by trapping and treating polluted runoff.
 For example, marshes in the tidal Patuxent River in Maryland are estimated to remove about 46 percent and 74 percent of the total nitrogen and phosphorus inputs, respectively.
 Wetlands can also help mitigate sea level rise and provide natural protection from storm surges.